 Although not a medical term, morning anxiety refers to waking up with feelings of stress and worry.
-If you are dealing with excessive anxiety, worry, and stress in the morning, there’s a good chance you may also have generalized anxiety.
+You may experience it if you’re going through a stressful time, dealing with changes in your life, or experiencing distress.

-- feeling restless, “on-edge,” or “wound up”
+- feeling restless, “on edge,” or “wound up”

 - difficulty concentrating and finding your mind goes blank

-- difficulty controlling the worry or nervousness
+- difficulty managing the worry or nervousness

 - lift your mood